medialab/minet/docs/cli.md

                                 containing urls when using -i/--input.

 Optional Arguments:
-  --dump-queue                  Print the contents of the persistent queue.
-                                (This is for debug only, don't use this flag unless you know what you are doing).
   --extract                     Perform regex match on extracted text content
                                 instead of html content using the Trafilatura library.